 Though the Madonna Inn has a huge, banquet-ready restaurant—done up in white lace and varying hues of pink—the best places to eat are downtown, near the mission.
-Linnaea’s Cafe (1110 Garden St., 805/541-5888), off Higuera, serves coffee and tea and sundry snack items all day and night; there’s also the lively, veggie-friendly Big Sky Cafe (1121 Broad St., 805/545-5401) and the usual range of beer-and-burger bars you’d expect from a college town.
-For something very special, the heart of SLO holds one of the central coast’s great restaurants, Novo (726 Higuera St., 805/543-3986), serving locally sourced and very fresh Mediterranean-inspired meals on a nice terrace backing onto Mission Plaza.
-Great bar, too.
+Linnaea’s Café (1110 Garden St., 805/541-5888), off Higuera Street, serves coffee and tea and sundry snack items all day and night; there’s also the lively veggie-friendly Big Sky Café (1121 Broad St., 805/545-5401) and the usual range of beer-and-burger bars you’d expect from a college town.
+For something special, the heart of SLO holds one of the central coast’s great restaurants, Novo (726 Higuera St., 805/543-3986), serving locally sourced and fresh Mediterranean-inspired meals on a nice terrace backing onto Mission Plaza.
+It also has a great bar.

 Along with the Madonna Inn, San Luis has a number of good places to stay, with reasonable rates that drop considerably after the summertime peak season.
 Besides the national chains, try the Peach Tree Inn (2001 Monterey St., 800/227-6396, $79 and up) or La Cuesta Inn (2074 Monterey St., 800/543-2777, $119 and up).
 There’s also the HI Hostel Obispo (1617 Santa Rosa St., 805/544-4678, $32 and up), with 28 beds in a converted Victorian cottage near downtown and the Amtrak station.